amigavision/AmigaVision/content/distro/ReadMe.md

 The simplest way to do this is to make your own personal collection using the Favorites feature in the launcher.
 They will be stored on the `Saves` drive, and will survive upgrades.

+### Why doesn't AmigaVision doesn't work on my network drive or external drive?

+The config files of MiSTer for the Amiga core contain absolute path references instead of relative ones.
+That means that the location of the Kickstart file (think: the firmware of the Amiga) in the AmigaVision setup will point to your SD card path instead of the network drive or external drive path.
+You can fix this by navigating to the Kickstart file section in the MiSTer menu and selecting the correct file in the new location.

 ### Should I worry about Amiga viruses?

 In short: No.